The Work and Income website lists all the health and disability benefits available.

 They also have an online tool to help you find out what you can get.

-There are 3 ways to find a benefit:
+There are three ways to find a benefit:

-- Use the WINZ online tool to check what benefits you can get
+- Use the online tool to check what benefits you can get (external link)

-- Visit the WINZ website to see a list of all benefits
+- Visit the website to see a list of all benefits (external link)

-To apply for most benefits you need to fill in a paper or online form.
-The WINZ website tells you which one to use for each benefit.
+You need to fill in a paper or online form to apply for most benefits.
+The Work and Income website tells you which one to use for each benefit.

-If you can’t print out a form, you can get WINZ to post a form to your home.
+If you can’t print out a form, you can get Work and Income to post you one.
 Or you can visit them to pick up a form.

-Also, you can have someone help you.
-This might be a family member, an advocate or a lawyer.
-WINZ have lots of information on how to get someone to help you through the application.
+You can also have someone help you.
+This might be a family member, an advocate, or a lawyer.
+The Work and Income website has lots of information on how to get someone to help you through the application.

 Go to an appointment

-To complete your application for a benefit, you might need to go to an appointment at WINZ.
+To complete your application for a benefit, you might need to go to an appointment at Work and Income.

 To find out if you need to book an appointment use the MyMSD portal through the Work and Income website, or give them a call.

-When you apply for a benefit or payment with Work and Income you will work with a case manager who will help you through the application process.
+When you apply for a benefit or payment with Work and Income a case manager will help you.

 The case manager will talk with you about your situation and check that you’ve got all the right documents and forms filled out.

-They will answer any questions you have and let you know if there’s anything else you need to do.
+They will answer any questions and let you know if there’s anything else you need to do.

-If you’re applying for more than one thing, you don’t need a separate appointment for each one – the case manager can work through everything with you in the one appointment.
+If you’re applying for more than one thing, the case manager can work through everything with you in the one appointment.

 When do I find out if I get a benefit?

-Your case manager can usually tell you the outcome while you're at your appointment, as long as you gave them all the informtion they need.
+Your case manager can usually tell you the outcome while you're at your appointment, if you gave them all the information they need.